dasiths/dasiths.github.io/_posts/2026-06-10-the-errand-agentic-delegation.md

 **Nobody could have written the permission list up front, because the job invents itself as it happens.**

-Hold onto that sentence, because it's the whole reason AI agents are hard.
+That difference is why AI agents are harder to authorize.
 A normal program is a kid with an exact list: buy *this*, buy *that*, come home.
 An agent is a kid told "buy what you need for the cake" who has to work the rest out alone.
 The first kind, we've basically figured out.
 The second kind is where the real work is now.

 ### What's inside the job, and what isn't?

 So Mom's authority now has to cover "whatever it takes to buy the cake ingredients," all of it on her tab.
-Which immediately raises a nasty question: what *does* it take, exactly?
+Which immediately raises a difficult question: what *does* it take, exactly?

 Flour?
 Obviously fine.
 A PlayStation?
 Obviously not.
 Easy at the extremes.
 But the trouble lives in the messy middle: